bparanj/crystal/electronics/emp.md

 5. Sources: Electromagnetic energy can be emitted by various sources,  the sun, electronic devices, and radioactive materials.

 Electromagnetic energy is fundamental to many technologies and natural processes, affecting everything from communication systems to biological functions.

+PENDING

+What is an example of this real world?